ka411/agentic/readme.md

 All adapters (like `createAISDKTools`) accept a very flexible var args of `AIFunctionLike` parameters, so you can pass as many tools as you'd like.

-They also expose a `.functions` property which is an `AIFunctionSet`.
+They also expose a `.functions` property, which is an `AIFunctionSet`.
 This combination makes it really easy to mix & match different tools together.

 ```ts
 import { SerperClient, WikipediaClient, FirecrawlClient } from '@agentic/stdlib'